 In the morning, our Athens taxi tours driver will take you to Sparta.
-The city of Sparta was one of the major Greek city states situated in the southern part of the Peloponnese.
-The area around the town of Sparta, the Plateau east of the Taygetos mountains, was generally referred as Lakonia, a term sometimes used for all the regions under direct Spartan control, including Messenia.
+The city of Sparta was one of the major Greek city-states situated in the southern part of the Peloponnese.
+The area around the town of Sparta, the Plateau east of the Taygetos mountains, was generally referred to as Lakonia, a term sometimes used for all the regions under direct Spartan control, including Messenia.
 Visit the Archaeological Museum, Museum of Olive, Statue of Leonidas, the

-Acropolis, Temple of Artemis, The Theater, The Menelaion, The Cathedral, Eurotas River and the Public Library.
+Acropolis, Temple of Artemis, The Theater, The Menelaion, The Cathedral, Eurotas River, and the Public Library.
 Overlooking Sparta, on a steep hill is the archeological site of Mystras.
 This is one of the six places designated as a World Heritage center by UNESCO, that we are able to visit during this trip to Greece.
 Its design as a Late Byzantine fortified settlement makes it important enough to be on the World Heritage List.
 Overnight in Sparta.

 Day 3: Diros cave ….A Journey into Nature’s Magic – Monemvasia

-After breakfast together with Athens taxi tours you will visit the Diros cave, one of the world’s most beautiful caves located on the western shores of the Laconic Peninsula, on the Gulf of Diros, under the minimalist landscape of Mani where nature, with incomparable deftness and patience, has carved a miracle surpassing any imagination.
-Stark-white stalagmites and stalactites, impressive curtains and sparkling crystals embellish each one of its corners, creating a breathtaking spectacle.
+After breakfast, together with Athens taxi tours, you will visit the Diros cave, one of the world’s most beautiful caves located on the western shores of the Laconic Peninsula, on the Gulf of Diros, under the minimalist landscape of Mani where nature, with incomparable deftness and patience, has carved a miracle surpassing any imagination.
+Stark-white stalagmites and stalactites, impressive curtains, and sparkling crystals embellish each one of its corners, creating a breathtaking spectacle.
 Lunch and we will take the way to Monemvasia.